toshi0607/Go-FAQ-Japanese-Edition/original.md

 [Contributing to the Go project](contribute.html) for more information about how to proceed.

-### Why does "go get" use HTTPS when cloning a repository?
+### Why does “go get” use HTTPS when cloning a repository?

 Companies often permit outgoing traffic only on the standard TCP ports 80 (HTTP) and 443 (HTTPS), blocking outgoing traffic on other ports, including TCP port 9418